Frequently Asked Questions

 No, you will be paid an hourly wage for work performed and receive a paycheck every two weeks.
 There is a direct deposit is available through HR Direct.

-It is up to you to find your job.
-While Student Employment staff are here to support you in your job search, we aren't able to place you in a job.
-You'll use CORSAIR Jobs to search for jobs, contact supervisors, and complete forms.
+While Student Employment staff are here to support you in your job search, we are not able to place you in a job.
+Use CORSAIR Jobs to search for jobs, contact supervisors, and complete application forms.

 We are located in the Financial Aid Office: Administration Building, Room 105.